 OHS requires all students to be issued a student identification card.
+For 2021-22, ALL students must have an updated photo and student ID.
 Students must present their identification card to any school staff member when requested to do so.
-ID cards are always required when entering the school building and also required for admission to some school events and to borrow materials from the library.
+ID cards are required when entering the school building at all times and also required for admission to some school events and to borrow materials from the library.
 Without an Identification Card, items cannot be borrowed from the library.